Could Glenfarne claim a state tax break is 'value' it added to company for buyback?

 Kissinger again did not address the clawback provision, but said that existing information held by the holding company would remain with the holding company, which would be 100 percent owned by AGDC if Glenfarne decided to terminate its relationship.
 No money would change hands.

-That was a misleading statement, however.
+That was a misleading and incomplete statement, however.

 “Was there preliminary discussions when all this came together about any exit strategies and purchases, buybacks, any of that stuff?
-It just seems kind of odd to me,” said Stedman, referring to the 2025 confidential document that Kissinger didn’t know legislators had seen.
+It just seems kind of odd to me,” asked Stedman, referring to the 2025 confidential document that Kissinger didn’t know legislators had seen.

 Your contributions help support independent analysis and political commentary by Alaska reporter and author Dermot Cole.
 Thank you for reading and for your support.
-Either click here to use PayPal or send checks to: Dermot Cole, Box 10673, Fairbanks, AK 99710-067
+Either click here to use PayPal or send checks to: Dermot Cole, Box 10673, Fairbanks, AK 99710-067?